SnowyMouse/invader/README.md

 well as make things easier for me to work with, this project is split into different programs.

 ### invader-bitmap
-This program generates bitmap files.
+This program generates bitmap tags from images.
+For source images, .tif, .tiff, .png, .tga, and .bmp extensions are supported.

 #### Usage
 `invader-bitmap [options] <bitmap-tag>`